Earnings Code

 An earnings code is a payroll-system label used to identify a specific type of employee earnings inside payroll.

-From a payroll perspective, the code helps the system and the payroll team distinguish regular pay from overtime, bonus pay, commission, vacation pay, and other earnings types.
+The code helps the system and the payroll team distinguish regular pay from overtime, bonus pay, commission, vacation pay, and other earnings types.
 The employee may never think about the code directly, but the code often sits behind the line labels shown on the pay stub or payroll reports.

 Earnings code matters because it affects: